Timoite/google-search/README.md

 ## Prerequisites

+NOTE: This tool assumes you have a paid plan from kagi.com!

 Before using this tool, you need to obtain a Kagi search token:

-1. Visit [Kagi.com](https://kagi.com) and create an account
+1. Visit [Kagi.com](https://kagi.com) and log in to your account
-2. Navigate to your account settings to find your search token
+2. On the main page, click on the hamburger icon on the top right corner, navigate to "Session Link" below the pop-up menu, click "Copy".
-3. Keep this token secure as it provides access to your Kagi search quota
+3. Paste your Session link to a safe place.
+It may look like https://kagi.com/search?token=xxxx, where "xxxx" refers to your unique token.
+Copy this token for later use.
+Please follow Kagi's rules and keep this token secure as it provides access to your Kagi search quota.
+4. Clone the

 ## Installation